Kushagra-Yadav/LEETCODE_POTD/README.md

 }}

 {{
+03-02-2024
+At every index we go and take element from that index to index+k every time we looks maximum till we traverse and then j-i+1 for replacing all till we traversed with maximum till traversed then  call from next index this will return an answer return maximum of all answers
+}}

+{{
 16-01-2024
 Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.
 For removal,find the element index and swap with last element.